One unit of credit equals four semester hours.

 A study of ethical theory as applied to individual and corporate behavior in business as it functions in a complex society.

-A close reading of major portions of Kant’s Critical Philosophy with a focus on understanding the unity of Kant’s philosophical project.
-Primary texts will be supplemented with other texts by Kant, texts by other contemporaneous authors, as well as more recent responses to Kant.
+A close reading of major portions of Kant’s philosophical project.
 Topics to be considered include the nature of knowledge, the essence of human freedom and the powers of imagination.

 PHL 312 Environmental Ethics